junxit/us-congress-bills-110/metadata.md

 - 2007-08-02 — Introduced in House
 - 2007-08-02 — Introduced in House
 - 2007-08-02 — Referred to the House Committee on Natural Resources.
+- 2007-08-03 — Sponsor introductory remarks on measure.
+(CR E1725-1726)
+- 2007-08-08 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2008-02-12 — Considered under suspension of the rules. (consideration: CR H824-827)
+- 2008-02-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3332.
+- 2008-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-12 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
+- 2008-02-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H824-825)
+- 2008-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H824-825)